Uncertainty-Based Extensible Codebook for Discrete Federated Learning in Heterogeneous Data Silos: Conclusion

 \section{Conclusion}

 In this work, we address the challenge of data heterogeneity among silos within federated learning setting by introducing an innovative solution: an extensible codebook designed to map distinct data distributions using varied codeword pools.
 Our proposed framework, Uncertainty-Based Extensible-Codebook Federated Learning (UEFL), leverages this extensible codebook through an iterative process that adeptly identifies data from unknown distributions via uncertainty evaluation and enriches the codebook with newly initialized codewords tailored to these distributions.
 The iterative nature of UEFL, coupled with efficient codeword initialization using K-means, ensures codewords are closely matched with the actual data distribution, thereby expediting model convergence.
 This approach allows UEFL to rapidly adjust to new and unseen data distributions, enhancing adaptability.
-Our comprehensive evaluation across six prominent datasets showcases UEFL’s effectiveness, yielding accuracy enhancements ranging from 3\% to 22.1\% and significant reductions in uncertainty between 38.83\% and 96.24\%.
+Our comprehensive evaluation across various prominent datasets showcases UEFL’s effectiveness.